Frequently Asked Questions

 - It is assumed that Buyer does not have any money in his bank account, making it impossible for the judgment to be enforced through a seizure of the Buyer’s accounts.

-WHAT DOES THE ENFORCING CONTRACTS INDICATOR NOT MEASURE?
+WHAT DO THE ENFORCING CONTRACTS INDICATORS NOT MEASURE?

 - Cases other than the standardized case study.